 One fundamental question regarding forest responses to drought is what drives the observed tendency for large trees to suffer more during drought. @bennett_larger_2015 showed that in forests globally, large trees suffer greater growth reductions during drought, and numerous subsequent studies have reinforced this finding (e.g., @stovall_tree_2019; @hacket-pain_consistent_2016].
-However, @bennett_larger_2015 quantified tree size based on DBH, which has no direct mechanistic meaning.
-This study proposed two major mechanisms–besides the tendency for bark beetles to preferentially attack larger trees [@pfeifer_observations_2011]–for the observed greater drought growth reductions of large trees.
-First, taller trees face greater biophysical challenge of lifting water greater distances against the effects of gravity and friction [@mcdowell_relationships_2011; @mcdowell_darcys_2015; @ryan_hydraulic_2006; @couvreur_water_2018], which becomes a greater liability during drought [@zhang_size-dependent_2009].
-Second, larger trees may have lower drought resistance because they are more often in the canopy, where they are exposed to higher solar radiation, greater wind speeds, lower humidity, and lower CO_2_ concentrations [@koike_leaf_2001; REFS-KAT).
+However, @bennett_larger_2015 quantified tree size based on DBH, which has no direct mechanistic response?.
+Their study proposed two major mechanisms–besides the tendency for bark beetles to preferentially attack larger trees [@pfeifer_observations_2011]–for the observed greater drought growth reductions of large trees.
+First, they stated that taller trees face greater biophysical challenge of lifting water greater distances against the effects of gravity and friction [@mcdowell_relationships_2011; @mcdowell_darcys_2015; @ryan_hydraulic_2006; @couvreur_water_2018], which becomes a greater liability during drought [@zhang_size-dependent_2009].
+And second, larger trees may have lower drought resistance because they are more often in an upper canopy position, where they are exposed to higher solar radiation, greater wind speeds, lower humidity, and lower CO_2_ concentrations [@koike_leaf_2001; REFS-KAT).
 Alternatively, the generally supressed status of subcanopy trees may be insufficient to override the benefits of their buffered environment during drought.
 Potentially counteracting the biophysical challenges faced by large trees, their larger root systems confer an advantage in terms of allowing greater access to water; however, it appears that this effect is usually insufficient to offset the costs of height and/or crown exposure [@bennett_larger_2015].
 A final mechanism that could mediate tree size-related responses to drought is how hydraulic traits are distributed with respect to size [@meakem_role_2018].
 The pattern observed by @bennett_larger_2015 could be caused if the larger size classes were dominated by species less adapted to handle drought, be it through avoidance, resistance, or resilience.
 Alternatively, larger size classes may be dominated by species that are better adapted to inherently greater biophysical challenges–as is the case in tropical moist forests of Panama, where larger size classes contain greater proportions of deciduous species [@condit_quantifying_2000; @meakem_role_2018].
 Understanding the mechanisms underlying the tendency for larger trees to suffer more during drought will require sorting out the interactive effects of height, canopy position, root water acess, and species’ traits.